Infrared Spectroscopy and Imaging

 More commonly, field-portable IR is used as a screening tool for determining hydrocarbon contamination in soil and water.
 This technique has been verified by the EPA Site Innovative Technology Evaluation (SITE) program.

-In a recent development in IR instrumentation, an imaging video camera has been used to detect leaks from process equipment and storage tanks at refinery and chemical plants, as well as from natural gas pipelines.
+IR imaging video cameras are used to detect leaks from process equipment and storage tanks at refinery and chemical plants, as well as from natural gas pipelines.
+These cameras produce an image of escaping gases but do not identify the gas components or quantitate them.
+Video examples:

 IR analysis, including FTIR, relies on passing a collimated beam of infrared light through or onto the sample or atmosphere containing contaminants.
 The contaminant (analyte) absorbs the infrared light at frequencies specific to the functional groups present in the molecule.
 Thus, each contaminant has characteristic infrared spectra that can be used to identify the compound.
 Also, the amplitude of absorbance is proportional to the analyte concentration.
 Note that not all contaminants absorb in the infrared range.
 Prominent examples would be noble gases, vapor-phase metals, and homonuclear diatomics (e.g., O2, N2, Cl2).